Apply to vetted scholarship programs in one clickAdvertiser disclosure

 How do colleges view AP and IB?

-Generally, taking advanced courses in high school (whether AP, IB, or honors) looks good on one’s transcript.
+Generally, taking advanced courses in high school and performing well in them (whether AP, IB, or honors) looks good on one’s transcript.
 All of these courses will be impressive to colleges, as long as you perform well.
 But is there one type of class that is considered “more impressive” than another?
 Well, not really.

 Also, keep in mind that if you’re not looking to apply to particularly selective schools, taking many advanced courses is not always necessary.
 But, for those of you who are looking to enroll in more advanced classes, what should you do if they’re not available at your school?
 Let’s find out.